 Meet Social Thrive

-Growing up as a first-generation American, I was always taught to do the “practical thing.”
+Growing up as a Hispanic, first-generation American, I was always taught to do the “practical thing.”

 Get a “real” job in an “important” field; there wasn’t really room for thinking outside of the box.
-So, I started at Clark University on scholarship for Biochemistry when I quickly realized I didn’t want to spend my life in a lab, no matter how much I liked DNA centrifuge.
-After testing out a few areas of study, doing service trips to Nicaragua, and volunteering at non-profits, I realized that I loved understanding people.
+So, I started at Clark University on scholarship to study Biochemistry when I quickly realized I didn’t want to spend my life in a lab, no matter how much I liked DNA centrifuge :).
+After testing out a few areas of study, doing service trips to Central America, and volunteering at non-profits, I realized that I loved understanding people.
 So, I obtained my Bachelors in Media and Cultural Studies focusing on technology and new media.

 After graduating, I was hired at a start-up in Cambridge, working on their online advertising analytics and business incubation model.
 Being promoted from an analyst to a business manager was a big step in my career, but I soon realized that I wanted to be in charge of my own business.
 That’s when I met my business partner Aubrey Burke.
 We shared a passion for online marketing and often chatted about running our own company, until one day Aubrey said, “we could do this!”
 Now I spend my time working on Social Thrive’s business, finance, and operations, as well as client-facing projects such as analytics, online advertising campaigns … and some visual design too.